arayreth/daily-info/privacy-policy.md

 - **Server and User IDs:** We may collect your Discord user ID, server ID, and channel ID to ensure the Bot functions correctly and delivers the right information to the right place.
 - **Inputs:** Any inputs provided to the Bot may be temporarily processed to respond to your requests.
+- **Command Logs:** We may log all commands issued to the Bot for troubleshooting and security purposes.
+These logs include the command itself and associated metadata (e.g., timestamps, user ID, server ID).

 ## 3. How We Use Your Information
 The information we collect is used solely for the following purposes: